mipmip/vim-scimark/README.md

-# scim-in-vim-plugin
+# Scimark

-Edit embedded markdown tables in sc-im in vim
+Edit embedded markdown tables in Sc-im in Vim.

+![demo.gif]

-# REQUIREMENT
+# PREREQUISITES

-At this moment you new a fork of sc-im which has the markdown additions needed by the plugin.
+At this moment you need a fork of sc-im which has the markdown additions needed by the plugin.
 Install sc-im from source...

 ```bash
 git clone https://github.com/mipmip/sc-im